 As a result of the aforementioned 30 GW of state targets, there are TODAY more than twenty offshore projects, with a combined capacity of around 20 GW, that are in various stages of development and construction that are expected to be operational by 2030 off the U.S. east coast.
 These projects will have a total capital cost of around $80-billion and the amount of zero-emission electricity they generate will be equivalent to the total electricity consumption of 9 million average US homes.

-Include Texas, California and Hawaii; and the total North American pipeline of offshore wind is well in excess of 30 GW.
+Include California, Hawaii and the Gulf States; and the total North American pipeline of offshore wind is well in excess of 30 GW.
 And this is just the beginning.
 The Department of Energy estimates there could be 85 GW – representing $340-billion of investments – by 2050.